 The expertise to help you soar to where you want to be.

-Raising the bar: bringing science and expertise to all.
+Raising the bar: therapeutically-informed educational for all.

 It’s common in education today to divide kids into groups: “typical,” “special education,” “learning disabilities,” etc. But the truth is that every human being is not on “a spectrum” but rather sits at the intersection of myriad different spectra: how well do you process visual information, recall unrelated information, respond to auditory instructions, maintain your balance… the list goes on.